ARM-software/psa-api/doc/fwu/appendix/sra.rst

       -  Mitigated threats

    *  -  `M.EXPLICIT_STAGING`
-      -  Firmware images that have been prepared require an explicit API call to stage for installation.
+      -  Candidate firmware images that have been prepared require an explicit API call to stage for installation.
       -  `T.PARTIAL_UPDATE`

    *  -  `M.MEMORY_BUFFER`